 Walking Routes

-Both routes start at the opposite sides of the Jaffa gate (square I4) and lead you to the top of the walls.
+Both routes start on the opposite sides of the Jaffa gate (square I4) and lead you on the top of the walls around the old city.
 Southern Ramparts Walk ends around square L9, and Northern Ramparts Walk terminates in square D12.

-Name | Description | Start | End | Length (km) | Duration (hours) |
+Name | Description | Start | End | Length (km) | Duration (hours) | Directions |

-Northern walk | Passes above Christian and Muslim quarters.
-And it will lead you from Jaffa Gate to Lions Gate. | To the north of Jaffa gate (square I4) – near the restrooms | Near Lions Gate (square D12) | 1.7 | 0.5 – 2 |
+Northern walk | The northern promenade passes above Christian and Muslim quarters.
+And it will lead you from Jaffa Gate to Lions Gate. | To the north of Jaffa gate (square I4) – near the restrooms | Near Lions Gate (square D12) | 1.7 | 0.5 – 2 | Enter the old city through the Jaffa gate, and after about 20 meters, you will see a narrow staircase to your left.
+On the second floor, you will see a rotating entrance gate. |

-Southern walk | Crosses above the Armenian and Jewish quarters.
-And takes you from Jaffa Gate to a point between Zion Gate and Dung Gate. | To the South of Jaffa gate (square I4) | Between Zion Gate and Dung Gate (square L9) | 1.2 | 0.5 – 2 |
+Southern walk | The southern promenade crosses above the Armenian and Jewish quarters.
+It takes you from Jaffa Gate to a point between Zion Gate and Dung Gate. | To the South of the Jaffa gate (square I4) | Between Zion Gate and Dung Gate (square L9) | 1.2 | 0.5 – 2 | Exit the old city through the Jaffa gate and go around the Tower of David.
+The entry is underneath the round tower (from the outside). |

 You can visit both parts with the same ticket since it is valid for two days.
+And you can do a 360 walk around the city.

 The routes have many stairs and narrow places.
 Thus, they are not accessible to people with disabilities.
 Moreover, do not take strollers.
-Instead, carry young children in carriers.
+Instead, carry young children in baby carriers.

 Entrance Fee

-Adults – 20 NIS.
+Adults – 25 NIS.

-Child (5-18 years old), student and retiree – 10 NIS.
+Child (5-18 years old), student, and retiree – 12 NIS.

 Where to buy tickets?